KhoaDHuynh/Aquarium-Ecosystem-Simulation-using-CPP/README.md

      - **Birth**: Determines when and how new `Bestiole` objects are created.
      - **Death**: Manages the conditions under which `Bestiole` objects die (e.g., age limit or external events).
      - **Collisions**: Resolves collisions between `Bestiole` objects, including bouncing or probabilistic death.

 ---

-## Deliverables

-1. **Analysis and Design**:
-   - UML diagrams (class diagrams, sequence diagrams, etc.).
-   - Justification for the choice of design patterns.
-2. **Implementation**:
-   - Refactored and extended C++ codebase.
-   - Functional simulation with all specified features.
-3. **Presentation**:
-   - Demonstration of the simulation and its features.

----